 Live Your Purpose

 It’s probably the same for you.
 Stages of life may bring change in how our purpose is worked out.
 A change in method can be a wonderful event filling us with renewed passion in our service to God.
 At other times, a change in method can feel like the end of your life because something your were passionate about died.
 At other times, the method hasn’t changed, the passion just dissipated and now you are doing something you’re not sure about because you lack passion.
+Yet, you know that God’s desire is for you to live your purpose everyday.

 Live Your Passion